Chip-Biscuit/hp-order-of-the-phoenix-fix/README.md

 Default for resolution is 2 (1920 x 1080)

 Default for aspect ratio is 0 which is (16:9)

+Default for FOV is 0 which is off set it as you want

 if you would like to leave feedback or submit a bug please use the form provided: